stefanofa/awesome/README.md

 *   [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.

-*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

 ## Rust

 *   [servo/servo](https://github.com/servo/servo) - Servo aims to empower developers with a lightweight, high-performance alternative for embedding web technologies in applications.